cioos-siooc/ckan/docs/INSTALL_CIOOS_CKAN.md

 #### Add noindex robot tags to headers

-You may want to prevent search engins from indexing some your ckan pages.
+You may want to prevent search engines from indexing some your ckan pages.
 The following mod_header rules have the same affect as the robots.txt file in the theme repo.
 I add them to the location field